lanej5/lanej5.github.io/docs/cv.md

 - **Workshop Organization** Organized an [online international research workshop](http://www.fields.utoronto.ca/activities/19-20/lie-theory) with 25 speakers and more than 200 registered participants in 2 months in response to conference cancellations at the beginning of the covid-19 pandemic.
 Secured support from the Fields Institute.
-- Chaired research seminars and organized learning seminars at the University of Geneva.
+- Chaired and organized research seminars at the University of Toronto, University of Geneva, and the Fields Institute.
+- Delivered 1 week graduate+ level minicourse at HSE NSU Moscow.
+Webpage: https://sites.google.com/view/poissonrep2021/home.
+- Speaker at Canada Math Camp, University of Toronto.
+2015 and 2016.

 ---